Zilo11/WeSell/README.md

 ## Author
-This repository and video is created by Nyuydine Bill  @Zilo
+This repository  is created by Nyuydine Bill  @Zilo